• Skip to primary navigation

 waving under giraffe

-So don’t fret if your pictures aren’t good enough to put on the wall.
-They are meant to be memories, and they capture life just the way in happened: busy and messy and most of all, happy.
+So don't worry if your pictures aren't good enough to put on the wall.
+They are meant to be memories, and they capture life just the way it happened: busy, messy, and (most of all) happy.

 kids playing giraffe